neuroinformatics-unit/datashuttle/docs/source/pages/community/roadmap.md

 ## Notes on previous goals
-Q4 2024, Standardised metadata support : after [discussion](https://github.com/neuroinformatics-unit/NeuroBlueprint/issues/30),
+Q4 2024, Standardised metadata support.
+After [discussion](https://github.com/neuroinformatics-unit/NeuroBlueprint/issues/30),
 this was put on hold to await further consultation with researchers.